 The Little Known Cave In Montana That Everyone Should Explore At Least Once

-It’s worth noting again that you should ONLY attempt to explore this cave if you’re experienced and have the proper equipment and training.
-Entering any cave is dangerous and should be done at your own risk.
+It's worth noting again that you should ONLY attempt to explore this cave if you're experienced and have the proper equipment and training.
+Entering caves in Montana can be dangerous and should be done at your own risk.

 The entrance to the cave wasn't even discovered until 2006.
 You'll have to trek 22 miles into the wilderness area to reach it.